REASONED RESPONSES

 People who object to “gender-affirming care” are all right-wing bigots.

-Concerns about medical interventions that affect brain development, bone density, fertility, risk of stroke and cancer, and overall quality of life are not right or left issues.
-People across the political spectrum are concerned about the lack of evidence for these interventions, and understand that the promotion of the belief that we each have an innate “gender” (known as “gender identity”) that may be different from our sex is straight biological denialism, as well as harmful to women and dismissive of gay, lesbian, and gender non-conforming people.
+Concerns about medical interventions that affect brain development, bone density, fertility, sexual function, risk of stroke and cancer, and overall quality of life are not right or left issues.
+People across the political spectrum are concerned about the lack of evidence for these interventions, and understand that promoting the belief that we each have an innate “gender” (known as “gender identity”) that may be different from our sex is an idea that has more in common with religion than science.
+People understand that gender ideology compromises hard-fought women’s rights and is dismissive of gay, lesbian, and gender non-conforming people.

 Questions to ask: